chalit252828jgh/chalit252828jgh/README.md

 6. Microsoft Powerpoint
 7. Drawing

-⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅

 <!--
 **chalit252828jgh/chalit252828jgh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.